Spite house: Richardson Spite House, New York City

 The Richardson Spite House in New York City at Lexington Avenue and 82nd Street was built in 1882 and demolished in 1915.
-It was four stories tall, 104 feet (31.7 m) wide, and only five feet (1.5 m) deep.
+It was four stories tall, 104 feet (31.7 m) long, and only five feet (1.5 m) wide.
 Joseph Richardson, the owner of the plot, built it after the owner of an adjacent plot, Hyman Sarner, unsuccessfully tried to purchase the land.
 Sarner considered the plot useless by itself and offered only $1000; Richardson demanded $5000.
 After the deal fell through, Richardson had an apartment building constructed on his land.
 It was a functional (albeit impractical) apartment building with eight suites, each consisting of three rooms and a bath.

 Waldorf Hotel, New York City

 In the early 1890s, in the Astor family, William Waldorf Astor's mansion was next door to that of his aunt, Caroline Webster Schermerhorn Astor, on the block later occupied by the Empire State Building.
 He and his aunt did not get along well, and William replaced his mansion with a hotel, the original Waldorf Hotel, in 1893.
 The building not only towered over his aunt's home, but also had no windows at all on the side facing the aunt's mansion.